-You need to know how to calculate the interest you’ll get by leaving your money on deposit for a certain amount of time, but it’s also good to know how financial institutions arrive at the interest rates they advertise.
+You’ll want to understand how to calculate the interest you’ll receive when you leave your money on deposit for a certain amount of time, but it’s also good to be knowledgeable about how financial institutions arrive at the interest rates they advertise.
 And that means understanding what the Federal Reserve does.

-The Fed will lower short-term rates when the economy is contracting -- or slowing.
+The Fed will nudge short-term rates lower when the economy is contracting — or slowing too much.
 Lowering rates makes it less expensive to borrow money.
 Consumers and businesses can afford to buy more products and services.
 That speeds up the economy, keeps people employed, and keeps the economy from sinking into a recession.
 A recession occurs when consumers get tight-fisted with their money and don’t buy the products and services that keep companies afloat and workers employed.

-Long-term interest rates aren’t affected as quickly by economic conditions as are short-term rates, but there is a trickle-down factor and they reflect the impact eventually.
+Long-term interest rates aren’t affected as quickly by economic conditions as are short-term rates, but there is a trickle-down factor and the long-term rates reflect the impact eventually.

 What works for you as a saver works against you as a borrower.
 When rates are high, you’re earning a hefty amount of interest for your deposits, but you’re going to pay a high interest rate if you need to borrow.